Best App to Learn Italian: Top 25 Language Apps in 2023

 - Available on: Web, Android, and iOS.

-- Cost: Duolingo offers free language learning courses that can be accessed on both computers and mobile devices; however, for additional features such as offline access, ad-free learning, and progress quizzes, users can opt for the premium subscription, which costs $6.99 per month or $83.88 for a 12-month plan.
+- Cost: Duolingo offers free language learning courses that can be accessed on computers and mobile devices.
+However, users can opt for the premium subscription for additional features such as offline access, ad-free learning, and progress quizzes, which cost $6.99 per month or $83.88 for a 12-month plan.

 Duolingo – Quick Summary: